123456789_123456789_123456789_123456789_123456789_

 end

-As always, what has been generated for you is just a starting point.
-You can add or remove from it as you see fit by editing the db/migrate/YYYYMMDDHHMMSS_add_details_to_products.rb file.
+The generated file with its contents is just a starting point, and you can add or remove from it as you see fit by editing the db/migrate/YYYYMMDDHHMMSS_create_products.rb file.

 $ bin/rails generate migration AddUserRefToProducts user:references